wushaoju/Mac-DM/README.md

 # Mac-DM
-Improving the Radiographic Image Analysis of the Classic Metaphyseal Lesion via Conditional Diffusion Models
+Github link for paper: Improving the Radiographic Image Analysis of the Classic Metaphyseal Lesion via Conditional Diffusion Models